hamavid/hamavid/src/hannah/blog/lotion.md

 <p style="text-align:center;">Photos by the lovely [Molly Smith](http://www.mollymichellesmith.com)</p><br/>
 <br/>
 ### Variation
 Substitute shea butter for the cocoa butter, and a couple drops of tea-tree oil (cheap-ish at Trader Joe's) for the vanilla extract.
 Shea butter doesn't like to be super hot, so pay more attention during step two and definitely skip the blowtorch option.
 This variation ends up feeling a little lighter.
+For even less of a scent, skip the tea-tree oil and coconut oil.

 ### Notes on storage
 This lotion contains water (in the aloe), and no preservatives, which means fungi and bacteria that are not necessarily good for you can grow in it. *Use it up before that happens!* You can also make lotion with only oil-based ingredients, which will stand up to parasitic invasion for a bit longer.
 I made some once, but it is so good at moisturizing that after applying it you become the apocryphal frictionless plane and cannot touch anything for *several minutes*.
 A real time suck.